greenelab/old-adage-server/README.md

 Download the `get_pseudo_sdrf.py` and `gen_spreadsheets.py` files from [this repository](https://bitbucket.org/greenelab/get_pseudomonas/src),
-and put them in whichever parent directory the adage-server repository has been cloned into.
+and put them in the `adage-server/adage/` folder.

 ### Populate the database